BitcoinDesign/Guide/guide/daily-spending-wallet/security.md

       modalImage: home-security-reminder-big
       alt: Wallet home screen with a reminder to review security settings
       caption: A more subtle inline reminder that takes users to the security checklist.
-images_watchtower:
-    - file: lightning-network-settings
-      alt:
-      caption: A sample settings page for the lightning network.
-    - file: watchtower-details
-      alt:
-      caption: Here, a default watchtower service is chosen.
-    - file: watchtower-details-custom
-      alt:
-      caption: The user has defined a custom watchtower.
 images_pin:
     - file: choose-pin
       modalImage: choose-pin-big